ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 - "Run a recipe with variables from different datasets"
 keypoints:
 - "A recipe can work with different preprocessors at the same time."
-- "The setting `additional_datasets` can be used to add a different dataset."
+- "The setting `additional_datasets` can be used to add a different dataset for a specific variable group or diagnostic."
 - "Variable groups are useful for defining different settings for different variables."
 - "Multiple ensemble members and experiments can be analysed in a single recipe through concatenation."